MoritzMoeller/Website/docs/teaching/Lecture - RL and the brain/Lecture - RL and the brain.md

 where $\omega$ are the parameters that we will optimise through learning.
 This is a simple linear model, i.e. the representation of the state is linearly mapped onto the value.

 Ok, so we know the objective/loss, and we have defined a model.
 How can we improve our model by interacting?
 To get there, we need to check how we might improve the model gradually.
 We choose the simplest way: **gradient descent**.
 Take the squared error

 $$
 \mathcal{L} = \left(\hat{V}(x_t) - \sum_{i \ge t} r_t \right)^2
 $$

-and compute the gradient with respect to our parameters $\omega$ :
+and compute the gradient with respect to our parameters $\omega$:

 $$
 \nabla_\omega \mathcal{L} = \nabla_\omega\left(\hat{V}(x_t) - \sum_{i \ge t} r_t \right)^2
 = 2 \left(\hat{V}(x_t) - \sum_{i \ge t} r_t \right) \nabla_\omega \hat{V}(x_t)
 = 2 \left(\hat{V}(x_t) - \sum_{i \ge t} r_t \right) x_t
 =: -2 \delta_t  x_t
 $$

 where we define $\delta_t = \left(\sum_{i \ge t} r_t  - \hat{V}(x_t) \right)$ as the **reward prediction error**.
 The gradient tells us how to update our parameters $\omega$ to improve our model:

 $$
 \omega_i \leftarrow \omega_i + \alpha \delta_t  (x_t)_i
 $$

 with a learning rate $\alpha$.
 This update rule affords a nice interpretation:  $\omega_i$ (the parameter associated with the feature $i$  in the representation) will be increased if 1) the upcoming rewards after the current state are larger than expected and 2) the feature $(x_t)_i = 1$, i.e. feature $i$ is part of the current state description.
-We say that feature $i$ predicts reward if it appears in a state which is followed by a lot of rewards.
+We say that feature $i$ predicts a reward if it appears in a state which is followed by a lot of rewards.

  At the moment, to compute the update, we need: